Jihkie/robot/README.md

 # robot
-this is the robot.
+this is not the robot. see (here)[https://github.com/Jihkie/robotThing-3-20] for the actual robot.
-thanks for reading this readme. i hope you learned something.